jbiatek/BSGRulebook/rulebook.md

 The human fleet normally jumps by either activating the "FTL Control" location on Galactica, or having the fleet token reach "Auto-Jump".

-When "FTL Control" is used to jump, the *current player* must first roll a die, and on a 6 or lower, the population indicated by the current Jump Preparation space is lost (either -3 or -1).
+When "FTL Control" is used to jump, the player activating it must first roll a die, and on a 6 or lower, the population indicated by the current Jump Preparation space is lost (either -3 or -1).
 After this is finished, the jump can begin.
+(The base game rulebook incorrectly refers to the player activating "FTL Control" as the "current player".)

 <p class="pegasus" markdown="1">When the "Lured Into a Trap" Super Crisis card is in play, handle the executions *after* the jump is resolved.
 The executions still occur during <a href="#final-jump">the final jump</a>, and could cause <a href="#human-loss">the humans to lose</a>. </p>